 11th June 2021: Data updated (below) following the end of changes seen in the SERPs, and the possible end of the roll-out.

 Don’t have a SISTRIX account yet?
-Try it now for 14 days free of charge and without obligation: Create a SISTRIX test account
+Try it now: Create a SISTRIX test account

 The summer of Google updates